-Two Gigabit Ethernet ports (LAN1/2) and two 10G_bit LAN ports (LAN3/4) are located on the I/O backplane on the motherboard to provide internet connections.
-LAN3/LAN4 ports support 1GLAN connections on the X9DRW-3LN4F+, and 10GLAN connections on the X9DRW-3TF+.
-In addition, an IPMI_Dedicated LAN, located above USB 0/1 ports on the backplane, provides KVM support for IPMI 2.0.
+Four Gigabit Ethernet ports (LAN1/ LAN3, LAN2/LAN4) are located on the I/O backplane on the motherboard.
+In addition, an IPMI\Dedicated LAN is located above USB 0/1 ports on the backplane to provide KVM support for IPMI 2.0.
 All these ports accept RJ45 type cables.
-(Note: Please refer to the LED Indicator Section for LAN LED information.)
+Please refer to the LED Indicator Section for LAN LED information.